How to Sign Up

 BEST WAY TO SIGN UP: Through the County

-Read our enrollment tips below and be sure to check out our information on the best way to apply for Medi-Cal coverage in YOUR county.
+Most counties have a specific office, phone number, or staff to help you enroll in the Medi-Cal program for former foster youth.
+Read our enrollment tips below and be sure to check out our information on the best way to apply for Medi-Cal coverage in YOUR COUNTY.

 Be sure to say you are a former foster youth when you go to sign up.